Jason Reinhardt

 Jason Reinhardt (born October 31, 1969) is an American mixed martial artist.
-A professional MMA competitor from 2000 until 2011, Reinhardt fought in the UFC and King of the Cage.
+A professional MMA competitor from 2000 to 2011, Reinhardt fought in the UFC and King of the Cage.

 Mixed martial arts career

 Early career

 After compiling a 1-0 amateur record, Reinhardt won the SFC Submission Fighting Championships professional bantamweight title on 11/3/2000 defeating Arizona fighter Ray Duke.
 He went on the following year to win the RSF Reality Submission Fighting Championships professional bantamweight title defeating WEC veteran Del Hawkins on 3/30/2001.
 He would have fights in many American organizations before fighting for King of the Cage in Calgary Alberta, Canada in 2005.
 From there Reinhardt faced Japanese star Hideo Tokoro in the main event of ZST 9 in Tokyo, Japan.
 This fight was changed to a grappling only match after Tokoro signed a contract the week prior to ZST 9, to face Royce Gracie in K-1: Premium 2005 Dynamite.